thedxrklord/schedule/README.md

 php artisan key:generate

-Now, you need to replace db connection in .env file After it is done run: php artisan migrate
+Now, you need to replace db connection in .env file Also, replace ADMINISTRATOR_EMAIL in the same file.
+It gives you some administrator functions
+After it is done run:
+php artisan migrate
 ````

-After installation you can register and create your university<br>
+After installation you can register and create your university.<br>
 App has featured like 'University Shared Access', when users can create and delete classtimes, but can't control your university structure.